BBischof/speaksLike/src/README.md

 A sorted list of speeches and their rankings in tf-idf distance to the set of comparison texts.

+Output format is a list of texts included as comparison texts, followed by a list of lines where each line corresponds to an article, it's average ranking of comparison to the comparison texts, and the individual rankings to each comparison text.

 ## Usage:
 Usage of run.py:
 ```